What do you feel when you think of your résumé?

 - The applicant tells stories, allowing them to say less (and stand out more)

-It’s time to finally have a résumé that you’re proud of.
+With these four principles, you can finally have a résumé that you’re proud of.
 One that you can’t wait to send because you know that for the first time, your résumé tells the story of the real you.